theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Kim's Oriental Market**](https://www.restaurantji.com/or/coos-bay/kims-oriental-market-/) - CB - Take-out of small menu of items.
 Phone: (541) 267-0488

-[**Kozy Kitchen**](https://www.facebook.com/Kozykitchendiners/) - NB - Take-out, curbside pickup of Ready to Go meals, and Delivery service within 5 mile radius for $5 fee.
+[**Kozy Kitchen**](https://www.facebook.com/Kozykitchendiners/) - NB - Dine-in, take-out, curbside pickup of Ready to Go meals, and Delivery service within 5 mile radius for $5 fee.
 See their Facebook page for more information and call in your order (541) 756-1214

 [**Kum-Yons**](http://kumyonscoosbay.com/index.html) - CB - Take-out available from 11am-8:30pm for call ahead orders (541) 269-2662